microsoft/CodeXGLUE/NL-code-search-WebQuery/README.md

 ## Data

-The  training and validation sets of CodeSearch-webQuery data are collected from StaQC, where each instance contains a StackOverflow title, a code snippet and a 0/1 annotation of whether the code answers the title.
+The  training and validation sets of NL-code-search-WebQuery data are collected from StaQC, where each instance contains a StackOverflow title, a code snippet and a 0/1 annotation of whether the code answers the title.

 As for test set, we include the original test set of StaQC.
 Also to apply to a wider scenario, we create a new test set where each instance contains a Bing Search query, a python code function and a 0/1 annotation of whether the code answers the query.
 The newly created test set is in `./data/test_search.txt` .